mallika100294/Step-By-Step-Machine-Learning/README.md

 # Step-By-Step-Machine-Learning
-Steps to make Machine Learning easy
+Steps to make Machine Learning easy!
+Too much information at once can be overwhelming and confusing, so I have tried to make learn each step of Machine Learning in detail and then explore the packages.